 - Dice 4 cups of pickles.
 Wash, peel, and dice 5 cups of potatoes.
 Peel and grate one large carrot to get 1 cup.

-- Add the pickles, carrots, and potatoes to the broth.
+- Add the pickles, carrots, potatoes and optional ham to the broth.
 Bring to a boil, then simmer until the potatoes are fork tender.

 - In a medium sized bowl, measure out 1 cup of sour cream and slowly add the flour.
 Stir well to combine.